purrsad/purrsad/README.md

 - 👯 I’m looking to collaborate on open source projects on Frontend Development and mentoring.
 - 💬 Ask me about tips for pursuing Masters in US, Frontend Development, engineering, and architecture design.
 - 📫 Reach me at: [patil.prasad76@gmail.com](mailto:patil.prasad76@gmail.com) or LinkedIn email
-- ⚡ Hobbies: Photography, Bodybuilding, Films, Cook
+- ⚡ Hobbies: Photography, Bodybuilding, Films, Cooking

 <!--